 You may want to consider a couple of factors in your choice of canned beans.
 The first is sodium content.
 Garden-variety canned beans can be very salty, as you’ll see from a quick glance at the label.
 Fortunately, draining and rinsing can remove almost 50 percent of the salt.
 Or compare brands and choose a “low sodium” option; rinsing is still a good idea.

 The second consideration with canned foods, including beans, is the presence of bisphenol-A (BPA), an industrial chemical that could pose health concerns, in the white plastic can lining.
 The safety of exposure to BPA is controversial but if you’re trying to avoid it, know that at least one company (Eden Organic) is producing canned beans without it.
 Very few cans are labeled BPA-free at this point.
-Unfortunately, you have to open a can to tell if it has the white lining.
+Unfortunately, you have to open a can to tell if it has a white lining.
 Our hope is that more companies will use BPA-free cans or glass jars in the future.

 Even More Bean Choices

 Dried and canned beans aren’t where your options stop.
 The freezer section is home to bags of edamame, limas and black eyed peas.
 In the South you can easily find frozen butter beans and field peas.
-Feel free to go frozen when you make our Mashed Lima Beans or Green Bean & Edamame Stir-Fry.

 And, finally, don’t forget the hummus and other bean spreads found in the refrigerator section of the market.
 Not only are these great as dips for fresh vegetables, but they’re also a delicious stand-in for mayo on sandwiches.